A picture of diseased lungs.

 The leading cause of emphysema is smoking.

-What Is Emphysema?
+What is Emphysema?

 Understanding Emphysema

 Emphysema is a lung condition that falls under a category of diseases known as chronic obstructive pulmonary disease (COPD).
-Emphysema is a disease of the lungs that causes shortness of breath because of damage that occurs to lung tissue and alveoli (tiny air sacs).
+Emphysema is a disease of the lungs that causes shortness of breath because of damage to lung tissue and alveoli (tiny air sacs).

 This condition causes the wall of the alveoli to weaken or rupture.
 When this happens, they lose their elasticity and it reduces the surface area of the lungs; instead of many small air spaces, there are fewer large ones.
 Less surface area in the lungs means that less oxygen reaches the bloodstream, leaving your body at an oxygen deficit.
 It is a progressive condition that only gets worse with time.